release-it/release-it/README.md

 changelog serves as the release notes for the GitHub or GitLab release.

 The [default command](./config/release-it.json) is based on `git log ...`.
 This setting (`git.changelog`) can be overridden.
-To customize the release notes for the GitHub or GitLab release, use `github.releaseNotes` or `gitlab.releaseNotes`.
+To further customize the release notes for the GitHub or GitLab release, there's `github.releaseNotes` or `gitlab.releaseNotes`.
 Make sure any of these commands output the changelog to `stdout`.
-Topics include:
+Plugins are available for:

 - GitHub and GitLab Releases
 - auto-changelog